 The Department of Marine Transportation offers two programs: Marine Transportation and Maritime Logistics & Security.
-These programs share a common nautical science and business core.
+These programs share a common core of both Nautical Science and Maritime Business courses.

-Nautical science courses prepare midshipmen specifically for their shipboard responsibilities and the USCG Third Mate’s license examination.
-The Nautical Science core also provides broad marine-oriented education to produce a well-trained and informed ship’s officer.
-This program of study includes general as well as specific maritime subjects that familiarize midshipmen with the ship as a system, its equipment, and its operation.
-Midshipmen will study terrestrial and celestial navigation; the rules for collision avoidance; vessel stability and trim; marine materials handling aboard ship and in port; safety of life at sea; pollution control and prevention; marlinspike seamanship; meteorology; maritime communications; integrated electronic navigation systems such as radar, ARPA, and ECDIS; bridge resource management; and the various domestic and international rules and regulations that govern these activities.
+Nautical Science courses prepare midshipmen in marine navigation, vessel operations and maritime safety, insuring they meet all the requirements to hold USCG Third Mate’s license with international STCW endorsements.
+The Nautical Science core also provides a broad maritime education to produce a well-trained and knowledgeable ship’s officer.
+This program of study includes general as well as specific maritime subjects that familiarize midshipmen with ship systems, equipment, and operations.
+Midshipmen will study Terrestrial, Celestial, and Integrated Navigation; Navigation Law (Rules of the Road); Vessel Stability and Trim; Cargo Operations aboard ship and in port, including Dry Cargo, Dangerous Liquid Cargo (DL) and Liquefied Gas Cargo (LG); Safety of Life at Sea (SOLAS); Marine Regulatory Environment; Seamanship; Meteorology; Maritime Communications (GMDSS); Bridge Navigation Systems such as RADAR, ARPA, and ECDIS; Bridge Resource Management (BRM); and the various domestic and international rules and regulations that govern these activities.

-Maritime business courses give midshipmen a broad understanding of management issues and specific skills required for critical thinking and decision making in business.
-These skills complement the professional education of midshipmen and strengthen their performance as shipboard officers.
-Midshipmen also gain a basic foundation in business administration allowing them to pursue shore-side opportunities in the maritime field following fulfillment of their seagoing obligation.
-The curriculum recognizes that marine transportation is part of the total transportation system, which is crucial to both domestic and international commerce and the nation’s defense.
+Maritime Business courses give midshipmen a broad understanding of management issues and specific skills required for critical thinking and decision making in business.
+These skills complement the maritime operations education of midshipmen and strengthen their performance as shipboard officers.
+Midshipmen gain a foundation in business administration allowing them to pursue shore-side opportunities in maritime business, logistics, and operations following fulfillment of their seagoing obligation.
+The curriculum recognizes that marine transportation is part of the total global intermodal transportation system, which is crucial to both domestic and international commerce and the nation’s defense.
 Specific courses in the business core include Principles of Leadership, The Business of Shipping, Principles of Economics, Principles of Management, Marketing, Fundamentals of Business Law, Admiralty and International Law, Accounting and Finance, and Maritime Economics.

-In addition, the department offers advanced elective courses in relevant subjects.
+In addition, the department offers advanced elective courses in relevant subject areas.
 These courses can be grouped to give midshipmen a more in-depth exposure to a particular subject area.
 Students interested in concentrating their electives should contact faculty advisors for specific information and advice.

-In addition to satisfying traditional higher education accreditation requirements, the department’s programs must also comply with Federal guidelines and international standards related to maritime education.
-The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), 1978, as amended, sets qualification standards for masters, officers, and watch- keeping personnel on seagoing merchant ships.
+In addition to satisfying the institution’s higher education accreditation requirements, the department’s programs must also comply with domestic and international laws and standards related to maritime education.
+The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW), 2010, as amended, sets qualification standards for masters, officers, and watch- keeping personnel on seagoing merchant ships.
 The STCW Code and the U.S. Code of Federal Regulations establish the standards that the U.S. Coast Guard uses to license U.S. Merchant Mariners.

 Facilities and Technology

-A seamanship laboratory is also maintained and operated by departmental faculty.
-The department provides hands-on training in ship operations utilizing the vessels and dockside facilities of the Waterfront Activities Department.
+A seamanship laboratory is also maintained and operated by departmental faculty to train and educate students in Marlinspike Seamanship.
+The department provides hands-on training in ship operations utilizing the various training vessels and facilities at the Waterfront.